 Brett's expert tip: The tasting room serves up some really innovative brews that you will not find in bottles or cans at your local grocery store or taproom.

-The newest addition to the Upstate brewing community, Liability Brewing serves up a solid lineup of brews just outside of Downtown Greenville on Stone Avenue.
+Liability Brewing serves up a solid lineup of brews just outside of Downtown Greenville on Stone Avenue.
 Their nine taps offer a little something for everybody and are always pouring out something fresh, new, and tasty.
 The space includes indoor and outdoor seating and some great neighbors that make sure a bite to eat is never more than a few steps away.
 Moe's Original Bar B Que is right next door and World Piece is serving up pizza just two doors down.
 You can even grab a pick-me-up from Coffee on Stone right there in the same plaza for a complete craft beer, food, and beverage experience.

 Recommended for Breweries because: Liability offers a solid lineup of brews in an inviting space with multiple food options right on site.